servo/project/governance/README.md

 ### Requirements

-To be recognized with **Administrator** status, a community member must demonstrate to be trusted as a **TSC Member** of the Servo project for a significant amount of time.
+To be recognized with **Administrator** status, a community member must be a **TSC Member** of the Servo project for a significant amount of time who has demonstrated to be trusted by the Servo community.

 ### Nomination